rbtote/AGRO/README.md

 # AGRO COMPILER

-## FOURTH DELIVERY
+## FIFTH DELIVERY

-This version includes a new set of instructions for Jump handling (GOTO).
-Added While and For loops code generation.
-Added input, print code generation.
-Added IF ELSE code generation.
+This version includes the modular functionality for functions (declaration and call) and the needed new operation codes (era, gosub, endfunc and return [and their classes]) for the correct creation of all the needed quads.

 ## TODO
 * Cleanup the cube class